 - Meet your supervisor and co-workers: Get to know the people you will be working with and ask to join them for lunch.
 Try to learn the names of at least four of your co-workers by the end of the day.

-- Tour your work area and building: Get to know your work space.
+- Tour your work area and building: Get to know your workspace.
 This includes the mailroom, break room, emergency exits, restrooms, and parking locations.

-- Get your employee identification: You will be assigned an Internet ID once you are entered in the University's payroll system.
+- Get your employee identification: You will be assigned an Internet ID once you are entered into the University's payroll system.
 The Office of Information Technology can help you set up your email account and password.

 - Get a U Card: The U Card is your official University of Minnesota photo ID.
 Your U Card will give you access to many campus facilities and services such as secure work locations, libraries, computer labs, and the Recreation and Wellness Center.
-You must bring a government issued photo ID with you when you get your U Card.
+You must bring a government-issued photo ID with you when you get your U Card.

-- Sign up for direct deposit: Direct deposit allows payroll to deposit your pay check directly to your bank account.
+- Sign up for direct deposit: Direct deposit allows payroll to deposit your pay directly to your bank account.
 You must have your Internet ID and password to do this.
 To sign up, go to MyU and look at My Pay, and then Direct Deposit Set-Up.

 - Review training and development plan: Talk to your supervisor about which training courses you will need and be sure you get them scheduled.
-Courses may include Code of Conduct, HIPAA (medical privacy), FERPA (student privacy), PeopleSoft (enterprise software for finance, human resources, and student data), or data privacy.

 - Sign up for benefits: New employees must enroll in benefits within 30 days from the start of their employment.
 University benefits include medical, dental, pharmacy, life insurance, financial counseling, and more.
 Be sure to read through the Enrollment Guide for New Employees (pdf) for information about all University of Minnesota benefits.